Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

-This model can be seen as a variant of $\beta$-VAE \cite{Higgins2017}, where in addition to approximating the data distribution the model learns to incorporate the class structure into the latent space.
-It forms the basis for continual learning with open set recognition and respective improvements to generative replay, which will be discussed in subsequent sections.
-An illustration of the model is shown in figure \ref{fig:CLArchitecture} and the corresponding full derivation of equation \ref{eq:general_loss}, the lower-bound to the joint distribution $p(\boldsymbol{x}, \boldsymbol{y})$ is supplied in the appendix.
+where \emph{KL} denotes the Kullback-Leibler divergence.
+In other words, the right hand side of Equation \eqref{eq:general_loss} defines our loss $\mathcal{L}\left(\boldsymbol{x}, \boldsymbol{y}; \boldsymbol{\theta}, \boldsymbol{\phi}, \boldsymbol{\xi} \right)$.
+This model can be seen as employing a variant of a (semi-)supervised variational auto-encoder (VAE) \cite{Kingma2015} with a $\beta$ term \cite{Higgins2017}, where, in addition to approximating the data distribution, the model learns to incorporate the class structure into the latent space.
+Without the blue terms, the original unsupervised VAE formulation \cite{Kingma2013} is recovered.
+This forms the basis for continual learning with open-set recognition as discussed in the subsequent section.
+An illustration of the model is shown in Figure \ref{fig:CLArchitecture}.